PNNL-Comp-Mass-Spec/MultiAlign/src/Readme.txt

 The MultiAlign program can read [REQUIRED input files].
 The program requires that the .net framework 1.1 is installed on your computer.

-Example input file is [REQUIRED].
-Processing these peptides against [REQUIRED] produces output files [REQUIRED] and [REQUIRED]
+Example input file is *_isos.csv, or *.txt as defined by VIPER output or LCMSFeature finder output.
+Processing these peptides against a AMT Database created using MTDBCreator and produces output files in tab delimited, comma separated or binary .net serialized output files (.mln).

 -------------------------------------------------------------------------------
-Written by Navdeep Jaitly, Brian LaMarche, Ashoka Polpitya, Derek Hopkins for the Department of Energy (PNNL, Richland, WA) Copyright 2008, Battelle Memorial Institute.
+Written by Brian LaMarche, Navdeep Jaitly, Ashoka Polpitya, Kevin Crowell for the Department of Energy (PNNL, Richland, WA) Copyright 2008, Battelle Memorial Institute.
 All Rights Reserved.

-E-mail: navdeep.jaitly@pnl.gov, brian.lamarche@pnl.gov, or ashoka.polpitiya@pnl.gov
+E-mail: brian.lamarche@pnl.gov, kevin.crowell@pnl.gov
 Website: http://ncrr.pnl.gov/
 -------------------------------------------------------------------------------